SnHaku/ObsidianTasksAsFiles/README.md

 ### Manual Installation

-1. Download the latest release from the [GitHub releases page](https://github.com/yourusername/obsidian-tasks-as-files/releases)
+1. Download the ZIP file from GitHub.
 2. Extract the ZIP file into your Obsidian vault's `.obsidian/plugins` folder
 3. Enable the plugin in Obsidian's Community Plugins settings